Reception

 Phonics

-Your child knows all Set 1 sounds speedily.
+Red group know all Set 1 sounds speedily.
 They can Fred Talk most words and can use the same skills to read alien/nonsense words.
 In lessons, they will review Set 1 Sounds and vocabulary.
-Your child will also learn to read more words containing Special Friends and words that contain 4+ sounds.
-They will now read a Red Ditty Book three times over the week, with the focus on building intonation and fluency and they will write a sentence (hold a sentence) linked to the ditty, each day.
+They will also learn to read more words containing Special Friends and words that contain 4+ sounds.
+They will read a Red Ditty Book three times over the week, with the focus on building intonation and fluency and they will write a sentence (hold a sentence) linked to the ditty, each day.
 At the end of the week they will bring this book home along with a corresponding extra book; please continue to read these at home and write in your child's reading record when they have read to you.

 Purple group can Fred Talk real and alien words and also read a range of real words speedily.
-In lessons, your child will review Set 1 Sounds and vocabulary containing 4+ sounds.
-Set 2 Sounds will also be taught ; this week they will learn with 'or' and 'air'.
+They will review Set 1 Sounds and vocabulary containing 4+ sounds in lessons.
+Set 2 Sounds will be reviewed.
 They will read a purple story book 3 times, over the week, with a focus on building intonation and fluency.
 They will write sentences (hold a sentence) linked to the story.
 They will also practise reading Green and Red Words (common exception) speedily.
 They will answer questions about the story and practise building sentences orally.
 At the end of the week they will bring this book home along with a corresponding extra book; please continue to read these at home and write in your child's reading record when they have read to you.

 Maths